Biden tells Zelenskyy: 'It's an honor to be by your side'

-Biden and first lady Jill Biden greeted Zelenskyy, who wore casual army green attire, as he got out of his vehicle.
-He shook hands with Biden before they went inside for their Oval Office meeting, followed by a news conference.
-In the evening, Zelenskyy will address Congress.

-“I am in Washington today to thank the American people, the President and the Congress for their much-needed support,” Zelenskyy posted on his official Instagram account after he landed.
-“And also to continue cooperation to bring our victory closer.”
-He said the visit would "strengthen resilience and defense capabilities” of Ukraine.
+Biden welcomed Zelenskyy to the Oval Office, saying the U.S. and Ukraine would continue to project a “united defense” as Russia wages a “brutal assault on Ukraine's right to exist as a nation.”
+Zelenskyy, on his first known trip outside his country since Russia invaded in February, said he wanted to visit earlier and his visit now showed the “situation is under control, because of your support.”

 The highly sensitive trip was taking place after 10 months of a brutal war that has seen tens of thousands of casualties on both sides and devastation for Ukrainian civilians.
+Zelenskyy's visit was meant to reinvigorate support for his country in the U.S. and around the world, amid concerns that allies are growing weary of the costly war and its disruption to global food and energy supplies.
 Just before his arrival, the U.S. announced its largest single delivery of arms to Ukraine, including Patriot surface-to-air missiles, and Congress planned to vote on a spending package that includes about $45 billion in emergency assistance to Ukraine.

+Russia, Biden said, is “trying to use winter as a weapon, but Ukrainian people continue to inspire the world,” Biden said.
+He told Zelenskyy, who wore a combat-green sweatshirt and boots, that ”it’s an honor to be by your side.”

+After the White House meeting, Zelenskyy and Biden were to hold a news conference in the East Room.
+The Ukrainian president was scheduled to give an address to Congress in the evening, which Vice President Kamala Harris would attend.

 Zelenskyy headed abroad after making a daring and dangerous trip Tuesday to what he called the hottest spot on the 1,300-kilometer (800-mile) front line of the war, the city of Bakhmut in Ukraine's contested Donetsk province.
 He praised Ukrainian troops for their "courage, resilience and strength" as artillery boomed in the background.

 Poland’s private broadcaster, TVN24, said Zelenskyy crossed into Poland early Wednesday on his way to Washington.
-The station showed footage of what appeared to be Zelenskyy arriving at a train station and being escorted to a motorcade.
+The station showed footage of what appeared to be Zelenskyy arriving at a train station and being escorted to a motorcade of American SUVs.
 TVN24 said the video, partially blurred for security reasons, was shot in Przemysl, a Polish border town that has been the arrival point for many refugees fleeing the war.

-U.S. officials, citing security concerns, were mum about Zelenskyy's travel plans, but a U.S. official confirmed that Zelenskyy was transported on a U.S. Air Force jet that landed at Joint Base Andrews, just outside the capital.
+Officials, citing security concerns, were cagey about Zelenskyy's travel plans, but a U.S. official confirmed that Zelenskyy arrived on a U.S. Air Force jet that landed at Joint Base Andrews, just outside the capital, from the Polish city of Rzeszow.

-White House press secretary Karine Jean-Pierre said in a statement that the visit “will underscore the United States’ steadfast commitment to supporting Ukraine for as long as it takes, including through the provision of economic, humanitarian, and military assistance.”

-Zelenskyy was to meet with Biden at the White House in the afternoon and then join Biden for a news conference in the East Room.
-The address to Congress, which Vice President Kamala Harris will attend, was expected in the evening

 House Speaker Nancy Pelosi, in her invitation to Zelenskyy to speak to lawmakers, said “the fight for Ukraine is the fight for democracy itself” and that they were looking forward to "hearing your inspiring message of unity, resilience and determination.”